curtmack/rubysplit/README.md

 ## Possible future tasks

+* Bundling as a gem with simple installation and initialization
 * Adding graphs to visually display time savings, similar to some Livesplit configurations (text limits us somewhat but there are some options that might work)
 * Ability to configure global CouchDB servers with multiple users, share runs or PBs with other users, and so forth